You Already Know Your Triggers. Here Is What You Do Not Know Yet.

 Trigger Category (Not Trigger Description)

-You do not need to write out what the trigger was in detail.
-You need a category system that works for your specific triggers.
-Common category types include:
+You do not need to write out what the trigger was.
+You need a category that holds the shape of it.
+Common categories:

 - Sensory (sound, smell, physical sensation, visual)